sassoftware/viya4-orders-cli/README.md

      ```
      docker build git@github.com:sassoftware/viya4-orders-cli.git -t viya4-orders-cli
      ```
+  * Or, clone the project from the GitHub repo.
+Then, from the project root:
+     ```
+     docker build . -t viya4-orders-cli
+     ```
 * Using `go build`: <br>
-  * Clone the project from the GitHub repo, then
+  * Clone the project from the GitHub repo.
+Then, from the project root:
     ```
     go build -o viya4-orders-cli main.go
     ```